jchery25/js-challenge/README.md

 - [x] Add the feature to drop the colored dot within a dedicated grid location.
 - [x] Overlay the logo on top of the grid while keeping the grid and dot feature.
 - [x] Set up the appropriate color location on the logo.

+## Day 04 Deliverables:
 - [ ] Fix styling so that the logo can fit within the circle of the logo.
-- [ ] Congratulate the user when they place all the logo in its correct location.
+- [x] Congratulate the user when they place all the logo in its correct location.
-- [ ] Test application for usability.
+- [x] Test application for usability.
 - [ ] Resolve flex mode where if window is resized, the grid does not flex well compared to the flex of the logo.

 # Insights/Lesson Learned/Question